-Surgery is often recommended to patients who have been diagnosed with non-small cell lung carcinoma (NSCLC) while it is still confined to the lung, with our goal being a successful outcome using the most minimally invasive techniques possible.
+Surgery is often recommended to patients who have been diagnosed with lung cancer while it is still confined to the lung, with our goal being a successful outcome using the most minimally invasive techniques possible.

 Pulmonary Function Test – Often performed before a surgery that will require the removal of part or an entire lung, this test assesses the risk of respiratory complications after the surgery is complete.

 Thorascopic Lobotecomy – A minimally invasive video-assisted procedure in which a surgeon can remove the cancerous areas of a lung and any effected surrounding lymph nodes without having to cut open the chest or ribs.